“You’ve been talking to Brian again haven’t you?” my wife asks. She’s right, too.

 As we look to Jesus with eyes of faith, and spend time with Him in the Word of God, we are transformed.
 As we experience the grace given to us through the power of His righteous life, substitutionary suffering, and glorious resurrection, we are transformed and reflect His glory!

 Perhaps you have never looked upon Christ with the eyes of faith, trusting Him as your Savior and King.
 May today be the day the veil is lifted and you are transformed to reflect the image of Jesus.
-May this Lenten season be a time for each of us to gaze into the grace of the risen Christ, beholding His glory, and reflecting it out into the world.
+May we gaze into the grace of the risen Christ, beholding His glory, and reflecting it out into the world.